Lock Change Cost

 locksmith cost guide — types of locks graphic

-How Much Do Locksmiths Charge?
+How Much Does a Locksmith Charge?
 (Labour Only)

 The average labour costs and timeframe of a standard locksmith job are usually not too pricey.
 Generally, a locksmith will charge up to £80 per hour for a Monday to Friday 9 – 5 job.